Current Prevention Initiatives

 The peer-led Safety Education Program is a state-mandated annual training required for all student organizations.
 The program covers health and safety topics for student organizations, including how to identify hazing and how to report.

-The Parent and Family Outreach Initiative provides support and education to families, incoming students, alumni, and community members in the greater Houston area.
-Educational initiatives are focused on raising awareness and shifting the culture of hazing in sororities and fraternities.
+The Outreach Initiative provides support and education to families, incoming students, alumni, and community members.
+Educational initiatives are focused on raising awareness and shifting the culture of hazing.
 This program is made possible by generous donor support.